Skip To Content

 1. permit a support person to sit near a witness while the witness testifies.
 The Tribunal may direct the conduct of the support person during the witness’s testimony;

-2. allow a witness to testify by videoconference or from behind a screen or other device that would allow the witness not to see the member (when the hearing is conducted in person) or direct the member to turn off their video feed or to remain off screen during the witness’s testimony (when the hearing is conducted remotely).
-At all times the Tribunal, member and counsel must be able to see the witness;
+2. allow a witness to testify by videoconference or from behind a screen or other device that would allow the witness not to see the registrant (when the hearing is conducted in person) or direct the registrant to turn off their video feed or to remain off screen during the witness’s testimony (when the hearing is conducted remotely).
+At all times the Tribunal, registrant and counsel must be able to see the witness;

-3. order that a member not personally cross-examine a witness and in such a case, shall appoint counsel to conduct the cross-examination.
+3. order that a registrant not personally cross-examine a witness and in such a case, shall appoint counsel to conduct the cross-examination.

 14.4.2 In deciding whether to make an order, the Tribunal shall consider: